Walk from Standen through Rockinghill, Jenkins Shaw and Hollybush Woods

-As you approach Hollybush wood there are fine views of Standen House and Weirwood Reservoir which is a well-known haven for birdlife.
+As you approach Hollybush wood there are fine views of Standen House and down towards Weirwood Reservoir which is a well-known haven for birdlife.
 There are paths from Standen to take you there.
-If you visit the picnic area you will also have a view down the field to Standen Barn.
-The barn is a replica of one in Nyman's woods and was built by the Standen woodland volunteers.
-Most of the wood came from Standen estate and Nyman's woods.
-It is now used by the volunteers as they help manage the estate.

 Follow the boardwalk into the wood crossing the bridge and continue along the boardwalk until reaching a bench, the path then doubles back to the right.
 Continue down the boardwalk as it begins to cross and re-cross the small stream running through the bottom of this ghyll wood.
 Follow the boardwalk as it runs alongside the small stream.
 Follow the boardwalk which curves round a gentle line up the slope.
-Turn right at the end of the boardwalk and then left up the gentle slope with large pine trees on your left.
-Follow the path up the boardwalk, around the rim of a large pit, ending at a T junction.
+Turn right to the end of the boardwalk and then left up the gentle slope with large pine trees on your left.
+Follow the path up to the boardwalk, around the rim of a large pit, continue following the path, ending at a T junction.

 Hollybush wood in an ancient ghyll woodland, a relic of "Holmwood" one of Sussex ancient forests.
 Due to its steep sided streams (ghylls) machinery has never been able to work the timber so it remains undisturbed.
 On one edge of the wood an area used by Romans for iron smelting has been found.
 Today the wood is managed by coppicing to assist ecological bio-diversity.